Threat of attack draws shrugs at North American malls

 Hala Haddad, an employee at the mall, said the possibility of an attack would not keep her away from her job.

-"I just don't think we should let other people influence our behaviour going to shopping centres," she said.
+"I just don't think we should let other people influence our behavior going to shopping centers," she said.

 (Writing By Frank McGurty; Editing by Tom Brown)